• Skip to primary navigation

 Travel advisories are prone to change based on various factors.
 As of the latest information, there are no severe travel advisories for South Korea, but travelers should always check for the most recent updates before and during their trip.

-American citizens are typically allowed to enter South Korea for short-term stays without a visa under the Visa Waiver Program.
+American citizens are typically allowed to enter South Korea for short-term stays without a visa under the Visa Waiver Program, but will still need a K-ETA applies for at least 3 days before their trip.
 However, a visa is required for stays beyond 90 days or for purposes other than tourism or business.

 Comments